GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - `As` - and / or `atoms` button (available in PDB viewers only)
   - `Bs` - and / or `bonds` button (available in PDB viewers only)
   - `C0` - camera index
-    - 0 being default in GLTF viewer
+    - 0 being default (ASSIMP, GLTF, GLTFS viewers)
-    - shows as `CAM` + Index in GLTF Legacy viewer
+    - shows as `Cam + Index` in the GLTF Legacy viewer
   - `CS` - construction step (available in LDRAW viewers only)
   - `DT` - material's depthTest switching (ASSIMP, GLTF, GLTFS viewers)
   - `Ls` - and / or `labels` button (available in PDB viewers only)